nrwl/nx/docs/shared/react-standalone-tutorial/react-standalone.md

 {% video-link link="https://youtu.be/OQ-Zc5tcxJE?t=598" /%}

-One thing you might be curious about is the project.json.
-You may wonder why we define tasks inside the `project.json` file instead of using the `package.json` file with scripts that directly launch Vite.
+One thing you might be curious about is the [inferred tasks](/concepts/inferred-tasks).
+You may wonder why we are detecting tasks from your tooling configuration instead of directly defining them in `package.json` scripts or in the `project.json` file.

-Nx understands and supports both approaches, allowing you to define targets either in your `package.json` or `project.json` files.
-While both serve a similar purpose, the `project.json` file can be seen as an advanced form of `package.json` scripts, providing additional metadata and capabilities.
-In this tutorial, we utilize the `project.json` approach primarily because we take advantage of Nx Plugins.
+Nx understands and supports both approaches, allowing you to define tasks in your `package.json` and `project.json` files or have Nx plugins automatically detect them.
+The inferred tasks give you the benefit of automatically setting the Nx cache settings for you based on your tooling configuration.
+In this tutorial, we take advantage of those inferred tasks to demonstrate the full value of Nx plugins.

 So, what are Nx Plugins?
 Nx Plugins are optional packages that extend the capabilities of Nx, catering to various specific technologies.
 For instance, we have plugins tailored to React (e.g., `@nx/react`), Vite (`@nx/vite`), Cypress (`@nx/cypress`), and more.
 These plugins offer additional features, making your development experience more efficient and enjoyable when working with specific tech stacks.